The US has nearly 900 measles cases, and 10 states have active outbreaks. Here's what to know

 The state health department announced the state's first measles case March 21, three more on April 1 and the last two on April 17, but none of the news releases declared an outbreak.
 Tennessee is on a list of outbreak states in a Thursday CDC report.

-There have been 884 cases in 2025 as of Friday, according to the U.S. Centers for Disease Control and Prevention.
+There have been 884 cases in 2025 as of Friday, according to the CDC.
 Measles cases also have been reported in Alaska, Arkansas, California, Colorado, Florida, Georgia, Hawaii, Illinois, Kentucky, Louisiana, Maryland, Minnesota, New Jersey, New York, Rhode Island, Vermont, Virginia and Washington.

 Cases and outbreaks in the U.S. are frequently traced to someone who caught the disease abroad.
 In 2019, the U.S. saw 1,274 cases and almost lost its status of having eliminated measles.